lareferencia/lareferencia-bot-blocker/README.md

 - Exports the results in JSON format
 - Saves detailed logs to a file
 - Processes the log file in chunks of 50,000 lines to optimize memory
+- Uses reverse processing (from newest to oldest), stopping when entries are outside the time window

 ### Only Clean Expired Rules